Activedock 1 1 7

 - #229

-object.- Fixed setdiff for discontinuous intervals.
+guess_formatsnow matches flex regexp first. dmillisecondsnow correctly returns aDurationobject.- Fixed setdiff for discontinuous intervals.

 CHANGES